tuomaso/train_mnist_fast/README.md

-# Training a NN to 99% accuracy on MNIST in less than a second
+# Training a NN to 99% accuracy on MNIST in 0.76 seconds

-A quick study on how fast you can train MNIST to 99% accuracy with a single laptop.
-Our answer is 0.76 seconds, reaching 99% accuracy in just one epoch of traiing.
+A quick study on how fast you can reach 99% accuracy on MNIST with a single laptop.
+Our answer is 0.76 seconds, reaching 99% accuracy in just one epoch of training.
 This is more than 200 times faster than the default training code from Pytorch.
 To see the final results, check 7_Final_0s76.ipynb.
 If you're interested in the process read on below for a step by step description of changes made.

 The repo is organized into jupyter notebooks, showing a chronological order of changes required to go from initial Pytorch tutorial that trains for 3 minutes to less than a second of training time